-The Respondent maintains numerous insurance programs with substantial limits for third-party casualty liability and property damage and business interruption.
-A certain amount of risk is retained by the Respondent on each of the casualty and property programs.
-For the first event in any given year, the Respondent has a \$25 million deductible for each of the casualty and non-catastrophic property programs and a \$50 million deductible for the catastrophic property program.
+The Respondent maintains numerous insurance programs with substantial limits for property damage (which includes business interruption) and third-party liability.
+A certain amount of risk is retained by the Respondent on each of the liability and property programs.
+The Respondent has a \$25 million retention per occurrence for the non-catastrophic property program and a \$50 million retention per occurrence for the liability and catastrophic property programs.